 To ensure data consistency, the steps above have only two results: all steps either succeed or fail and then get rolled back.
 In this process, the distributed lock mechanism needs to be applied to the accounts of both user A and user B to avoid dirty data.
 In the WeChat red packet system, which is a huge distributed cluster, this issue may become extremely complicated.

 Fortunately, the WeChat red packet system utilizes Tencent Cloud CMQ to avoid excessive overheads caused by distributed transactions.
-In the same scenario where user A sends a 10 USD red packet to user B with CMQ used, things are much simpler as follows:
+In the same scenario where user A sends a 10 CNY red packet to user B with CMQ used, things are much simpler as follows:

 - The red packet system forwards all the requests with crediting failures to CMQ.
 When the account balance fails to be updated for user B, the client on the mobile phone will display the waiting state.
 Then, the account system will continuously pull messages from CMQ to retry updating.
-CMQ ensures that the 10 USD crediting message will never be lost until it is fetched out.
+CMQ ensures that the 10 CNY crediting message will never be lost until it is fetched out.

 - On Chinese New Year's Eve, user actions of sending and opening red packets and crediting are all converted into billions of requests.
 If a traditional transaction method is used, the concurrency pressure will be aggravated and crash the system.